gotchoices/votetorrent/README.md

 * Validation anomaly records may include a premature disclosure of an election private key, signed with a TSA to prove early release.
 * Election revisions match
 * Keys were released, and in time
-* Authorities may wish to host a client node to ensure that their notification duties (e.g. revisions, and signature release) are properly received.
+* Authorities may wish to host a number of probe transaction nodes to ensure that their notification duties (e.g. revisions, and signature release) are properly received.

 ## Runoff Elections